-Here are Contours Travel we have been designing tailor made holidays to South and Central America for more than 45 years!
+Here at Contours Travel, we have been designing tailor-made holidays to South and Central America for more than 45 years!
 And here are some of the most common mistakes people make when planning their own trips!

 1. Beware Cheap Airfares (and don’t underestimate the power of the LATAM Airpass)